dtmarangoni/item_catalog/README.md

 1 - Get the Linux VM up and access it.
 Then navigate to the project folder.

+2 - Create the PostgreSQL database:

+`sudo su postgres -c 'createdb item_catalog'`

-2 - Create the PostgreSQL database user:
+3 - Create the PostgreSQL database user:

 `sudo su postgres -c "psql -c \"CREATE USER catalog PASSWORD 'icproject';\""`

-3 - Create the database tables:
+4 - Create the database tables:

 `python3 database.py`

-4 - Populate the database with some example categories initial data:
+5 - Populate the database with some example categories initial data:

 `python3 populate_db.py`

-5 - Make sure you have both Facebook and Google JSON client secrets files inside of folder below.
+6 - Make sure you have both Facebook and Google JSON client secrets files inside of folder below.
 It must contain your web app information from developers site:

 `static/json`

-6 - The Facebook and Google JSON files must have these names:
+7 - The Facebook and Google JSON files must have these names:

 `facebook_client_secrets.json` and `google_client_secrets.json`

-7 - Inside the project folder, run the command below to start the app:
+8 - Inside the project folder, run the command below to start the app:

 `python3 application.py`

-8 - The python commands above must be run in the Linux VM environment and inside the project folder.
+9 - The python commands above must be run in the Linux VM environment and inside the project folder.

-9 - Now access from your browser the web site:
+10 - Now access from your browser the web site:

 `http://localhost:5000`